gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 ---
 layout:       post
-mathjax:      true
 title:        "Notes on Machine Learning with NN"
 author:       "GP Huang"
+date:   2016-11-19 22:00:00
+mathjax: true
 ---

 The fundamental goal of machine learning is to generalize beyond the examples in the training set.

+## Goal:
-## Goal: build a simple image classification pipeline, based on the k-Nearest Neighbor or the SVM/Softmax classifier.
+  * build a simple image classification pipeline, based on the k-Nearest Neighbor or the SVM/Softmax classifier.
   * understand the basic Image Classification pipeline and the data-driven approach (train/predict stages)
   * understand the train/val/test splits and the use of validation data for hyperparameter tuning.
   * develop proficiency in writing efficient vectorized code with numpy